northbright/Notes/Software/firefox/use-firefox-developer-tools-to-download-online-videos.md

 * Play the video on the page.
 * Click the "Size" column to sort URLs by desc order to find the video URL resource(the largest in most case).
 * Right click on this row and select "Copy as cURL".
-  * Select "Copy URL" and paste it to download the video may fail for some site because the HTTP header data is missing which will be check by the server side.
+  * Select "Copy URL" and paste it to download the video may fail for some site because the HTTP header data missing.
+The server will reject the HTTP request if HTTP header data are incorrect.
-  * "Copy as cURL" will copy not only the URL but also HTTP header info to reproduce the HTTP Request).
+  * "Copy as cURL" will copy not only the URL but also HTTP header info to reproduce the HTTP Request.
 * Open a shell and paste the [cURL](https://curl.haxx.se/) command and append `> ~/xx.mp4` to download the video file.

         // For example